 Wear the clothes you want to wear, rather than what society has told you is cool!
 Be passionate about the things that interest you rather that whatever is popular at the time.

 Individuality is what makes us human.
 We should embrace and celebrate the fact that everybody is different.

 How can you ever escape depression with the suppression of who you are?
 How can you ever be happy with yourself if you are pretending to be somebody else?

 If you don't agree with any of these points, then that is fine.
 I'm at a point in my life where I don't feel like I need your approval!

 I am what I am, not what you would like me to be.

-Geek Mental Help Week is a week-long series of articles, blog posts, conversations, podcasts and events across the web about mental health issues, how to help people who suffer, and those who care for us.
+This article was part of Geek Mental Help Week.
+It's a week-long series of articles, blog posts, conversations, podcasts and events across the web about mental health issues, how to help people who suffer, and those who care for us.